Schatten2021/dataminer-monitor/README.md

 # Dataminer Monitor
-This is my own monitor server for my data-miners.
+This is my own rocket-based monitor server for my data-miners.

 It is built to be easily integratable into any dataminer.
 Because of this the only way the monitor interacts with the dataminer is through pings from the dataminer.